Updated April 8, 2020

 The law creates two new types of leave for certain COVID-19 related absences:

-- Emergency Paid Family and Medical Leave.
+- Expanded Paid Family and Medical Leave.
 The law expands the federal Family and Medical Leave Act (FMLA) by requiring employers to provide up to 12 weeks of job-protected leave to employees who have worked for an employer for at least 30 days, most of which leave is paid.

-Which employees qualify for these emergency benefits?
+Which employees qualify for these benefits?

 - The employee is subject to a Federal, State, or local quarantine or isolation order related to COVID–19.